 Many people are choosing to take a step back from their working roles without fully retiring, and we should expect to see this trend continuing with Gen X and Gen Y. Bera predicts that the current trend of retirees turning to what she calls an “encore career” when they reach retirement age will continue with future generations.
 Millennials especially seem to be thinking about their future when they choose to work in a company that rewards them with opportunities to learn new skills and move into different positions within the same company.
 Knowing they aren’t going to be able to just work for 30 years and retire, millennials are more invested in finding companies that allow them to grow and have the potential to be fulfilling for 50 or more years.

 However, just because the average retirement age for millennials is predicted to be 73 as opposed to today’s retirement age of 65 doesn’t mean millennials should plan to work until they are in their mid-seventies.
-“Don’t put yourself in the position where you have no choice” warns Updegrave.
+“Don’t put yourself in the position where you have no choice,” warns Updegrave.
 Start saving and investing now so that you have options in the future.

-What to avoid
+Retirement mistakes to avoid

-Saving big projects for your newfound free time
+- Saving big projects for your newfound free time

-Not planning for market downturns
+- Not planning for market downturns

-Thinking they have time to save later
+- Thinking they have time to save later

-“Not saving enough and not getting started enough” are two big mistakes people make when planning for retirement, according to Updegrave.
+Not saving enough and not getting started enough are two big mistakes people make when planning for retirement.
 Even starting small when you are in your twenties will pay off compared with waiting until you have a bigger paycheck, thanks to compound interest.
 Aim to save 15 percent of your income if you start saving in your twenties and more if you start saving later.

 - Making plans based on things that are out of your control

 How to find the right financial adviser for you

 The first step to finding the right financial adviser for you is understanding how they make money.
 After all, they aren’t doing you a favor by helping you with your finances.
 They’re doing their job, and in order to do their job well, they need to be making money from you somehow.

 If you’re going to be working with your financial planner long-term, then finding one who gets paid a percentage of your account’s value is a good idea because, ideally, your planner will have incentive to help you grow your portfolio since she will get a cut of your success.
 If you’re just starting out with a financial planner and/or are more generally looking for advice on a particular issue, such as your retirement portfolio, starting out with an hourly rate or flat fee financial planner might be your best option.